Quality Care

 ASAM Clinical Practice Guideline on Benzodiazepine Tapering

-The American Society of Addiction Medicine (ASAM) has made available for public comment a draft of its Clinical Practice Guideline on Benzodiazepine Tapering The deadline to submit comments will be July 19, 2024.
-Please see below for more information and instructions.
+The American Society of Addiction Medicine (ASAM) has made available for public comment a draft of its Clinical Practice Guideline on Benzodiazepine Tapering .
+The public comment period is now closed.
+Thank you for all of your feedback.

 Overview